-Ms. Chow currently serves as Chair of the Compensation Committee and a member of the Governance Committee at Welbilt, Inc. and is also a director at High Liner Foods and Spectrum BrandsShe has previously served as a Director of The Manitowoc Company, RC2 Corporation, and Feeding America.
+Ms. Chow is a director at High Liner Foods and Spectrum Brands, where she serves on their Audit Committees.
+She has previously served as Chair of the Compensation Committee and a member of the Governance Committee at Welbilt, Inc. and as a Director of The Manitowoc Company, RC2 Corporation, and Feeding America.

 The Board selected Ms. Chow because of her extensive executive and marketing experience as well as her prior public company board experience, which provides her unique insight on key board and company issues.

 B.A.
-Cornell University and an M.B.A. from the Wharton School at the University of Pennsylvania
+Cornell University and an M.B.A. from the Wharton School of the University of Pennsylvania